Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Quantum Coulomb branches

 One important change in the characteristic $p$ case is that the representation defined by (\ref{eq:ract}--\ref{eq:muact}) is no longer faithful, since the same is true of the corresponding representation of $\widehat{W}$: translations by cocharacters divisible by $p$ act trivially.

 It is possible to fix this, though it is somewhat less pleasant to think about.
 Fix $h=g\in \C$ (we will of course be primarily interested in the cases $g=0,1$).
-Let $K$ be the fraction field of $\gls{S}_g$, and consider the induced action by convolution on $K\otimes_{S_g} H_*^{BM,T}(\VB_{\acham}^T)\cong \oplus_{\la\in X_*(T)}K\cdot [t^\la]$.
-We will not explicitly check that the action we define below arises from convolution due to fact the complications of localization in equivariant cohomology for loop groups, but it is worth pointing to as our source of inspiration. \begin{lemma} There is a faithful action of $\gls{scrB}$ on $K_X:= \oplus_{\la\in X_*(T)}K\cdot [t^\la]$ given by the formulas \newseq \end{lemma}
+Let $K$ be the fraction field of $\ringS_g$, and consider the induced action by convolution on $K\otimes_{S_g} H_*^{BM,T}(\VB_{\acham}^T)\cong \oplus_{\la\in X_*(T)}K\cdot [t^\la]$.
+We will not explicitly check that the action we define below arises from convolution due to the complications of localization in equivariant cohomology for loop groups, but it is worth pointing to as our source of inspiration. \begin{lemma} There is a faithful action of $\scrB^+$ that sends every object to $K_X:= \oplus_{\la\in X_*(T)}K\cdot [t^\la]$ given by the formulas \newseq \end{lemma}